-Car tax refund
+Car tax refunds explained

-But because these taxes are paid in advance, it’s not uncommon for an individual to request a refund when just a couple of months’ cover has been used.
-In this scenario, it’s possible to get a pay-back for any unused months of tax instalments.
+But because these taxes are paid in advance, it’s not uncommon for an individual to request money back when just a couple of months’ cover has been used.
+In this scenario, it’s possible to get a refund for any unused months of tax instalments.

 In this guide, we’ll discuss how a DVLA tax refund works.
 We’ll also uncover the steps on how to process a refund and apply for Car Tax on a new vehicle.

 For example, if you have paid for 12 months of vehicle tax in advance, but sell your car after 4 months, then you will qualify for a reclaim of most of the tax.